waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.rst

    Return a bytestring representing the current working directory.

+   .. versionchanged:: 3.8
+      The function now uses the UTF-8 encoding on Windows, rather than the ANSI code page: see :pep:`529` for the rationale.
+The function is no longer deprecated on Windows.

 .. function:: lchflags(path, flags)

    Set the flags of *path* to the numeric *flags*, like :func:`chflags`, but do not follow symbolic links.
 As of Python 3.3, this is equivalent to ``os.chflags(path, flags, follow_symlinks=False)``.

+   .. audit-event:: os.chflags path,flags os.lchflags

    .. availability:: Unix.